Kenshiro-28/MAGI/README.md

 #### Configuration

-IMAGE_GENERATION_MODEL: this is the model used to generate images (default: FLUX.1-dev)
+IMAGE_GENERATION_MODEL: this is the model used to generate images (default: stabilityai/stable-diffusion-3.5-large)

 IMAGE_GENERATION_LORA: this is the LoRA used to enhance image quality, it must be compatible with the selected model.
-Leave empty if not using a LoRA (default: Anti-blur_Flux_Lora)
+Leave empty if not using a LoRA (default: None)

 IMAGE_GENERATION_SPECS: these are the general features of the images you want to generate.
-This text will be added to the prompt used to generate each image (default: photorealistic)
+This text will be added to the prompt used to generate each image (default: None)

+IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: blurry)

-IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 512)
+IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 1024)

-IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 512)
+IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 1024)

 ## Model